Circular Construction

 Urban Mining

-An important key to success is a process known as urban mining.
+An important component of circular construction is a process known as urban mining.
 This means viewing densely populated areas – especially large cities – as enormous raw materials repositories and using them for the circular economy.
-Long-lived goods in particular, such as concrete or asphalt, should not simply be demolished and hauled off for disposal at great expense, but are recycled on site and reused as new secondary material.
+Long-lived goods in particular, such as concrete or asphalt, should not simply be demolished and hauled off for disposal at great expense, but are recycled on site and reused in the region.
+This enables the raw materials contained within our roads, buildings and soils to be reused as secondary construction products in a resource-saving and climate-friendly way.

 Find out more about the C3 Circular Construction & Technology Center Bremen